Bob Hayes: College career

-He was the AAU 100-yard dash champion three years running, from 1962–1964, and in 1964 was the NCAA champion in the 200-meter dash.
+He was the AAU 100-yard dash champion three years running, from 1962 to 1964, and in 1964 was the NCAA champion in the 200-meter dash.
 He missed part of his senior year because of his Olympic bid for the gold medal.

 In 1976, he was inducted into the inaugural class of the Florida A&M University Sports Hall of Fame.
 In 1996, he was inducted into the Southern Intercollegiate Athletic Conference Hall of Fame.
 In 2011, he was inducted into the Black College Football Hall of Fame.

 Olympics

-At the 1964 Summer Olympics, in Tokyo, Hayes had his finest hour as a sprinter.
-First, he won the 100m and in doing so tied the then world record in the 100 m with a time of 10.06 seconds, even though he was running in lane 1 which had, the day before, been used for the 20 km racewalk and this badly chewed up the cinder track.
+At the 1964 Summer Olympics, in Tokyo, Hayes won the 100 m and in doing so tied the then world record in the 100 m with a time of 10.06 seconds, even though he was running in lane 1 which had, the day before, been used for the 20 km racewalk and this badly damaged the cinder track.
 He also was running in borrowed spikes because one of his shoes had been kicked under the bed when he was playing with some friends and he didn't realize until he got there.
-This was followed by a second gold medal in the 4×100 meter relay, which also produced a new World Record (39.06 seconds).
+This was followed by a second gold medal in the 4 × 100-meter relay, which also produced a new World Record (39.06 seconds).

+However, the international track and field federation World Athletics, formerly IAAF, faultily "only" accredits Hayes with a hand-timed 10.0 s during his 10.06 s race making him Olympic Champion over 100 m - that although the official manual stopwatches clocked Hayes at 9.8 s, 9.9 s and 9.9 s, which, according to the rules, was a hand-timed 9.9 s.

-His come-from-behind win for the US team in the relay was one of the most memorable Olympic moments.
+Hayes' come-from-behind win for the US team in the relay was one of the most memorable Olympic moments.
 Hand-timed between 8.5 and 8.9 seconds, his relay leg is the fastest in history.
 Jocelyn Delecour, France's anchor leg runner, famously said to Paul Drayton before the relay final that, "You can't win, all you have is Bob Hayes."
 Drayton was able to reply afterwards, "That's all we need."
 The race was also Hayes' last as a track and field athlete, as he permanently switched to football after it, aged only 21.